 A list of members (all of whom are solicitors of England & Wales) is available in our offices.
 We use the term 'partner' to refer to a member of the LLP, or an employee or consultant who is a lawyer with equivalent standing and qualifications.

 Our VAT registration number is GB 840 7231 48.
 Further important information about billing is printed on our invoices.
 Your usual contact will be happy to discuss any requirements or concerns you may have about the way we bill the work we do for you.

-We have compulsory professional indemnity insurance of £3 million, each and every claim, in place and further details are available to clients from Sarah Mumford, our Best Practice partner, whose contact details are shown below under ‘useful addresses’.
-We have taken advantage of a change in the indemnity insurance rules to extend our insurance to 30 March 2014 and it is likely to be annual from that date thereafter.
-Our policy number is LB 035/12 and is placed with Barbican Syndicate No 1955 and certain other syndicates at Lloyd's and is managed by Libra Managers Limited, Regis House, 45 King William Street, London, EC4R 9AS.
+We have compulsory professional indemnity insurance of £3 million, each and every claim, in place and further details are available to clients from Duncan Weir, our Managing Partner.
+Our insurance runs from 01 April 2017 to 31 March 2018 and our policy number is LB 035/17.
+It is placed with Libra Managers on behalf of a number of Lloyd's Syndicates led by Amlin Syndicate 2001, and is managed by Libra Managers Limited, Regis House, 45 King William Street, London, EC4R 9AS.
 The insurance covers work from offices in England & Wales but extends to acts or omissions wherever in the world they occur.

 Click here to view further details of the minimum terms for compulsory insurance.

 Bevan Brittan LLP is registered as a data controller with the Information Commissioner under reference: Z9665446.